cforlando/PetAdoption-API/README.md

 ## Synopsis

-The Pet Adoption API is a project using the ASP.NET WebAPI and MVC stack.
-Project is set and built with Visual Studio 2015 Community Edition as it is open-source.
-Database and API hosted in Azure Platform.
+The Pet Adoption API is a project using the MEAN stack.
+The database and API are currently hosted in Azure Platform (via Mlab and Bitnami).
+Image assests are stored with Amazon S3.

 ## Motivation